-HiFlex clock generators combine maximum flexibility and the industry’s best jitter performance for applications that demand a high performance timing solutions.
+Our HiFlex clock generators combine maximum flexibility and the industry’s best jitter performance for applications that demand high-performance timing solutions.

 A single HiFlex clock generator integrates the functionality of several clocks and buffers in a single IC, giving you the flexibility to support a wide range of clock frequencies while reducing board space requirements and lowering system BOM cost.

-Diodes Incorporated HiFlex Clock are capable of generating clock signals with jitter performance as low as 0.3 ps (RMS) and high frequencies of up to 625 MHz.
+Our HiFlex Clocks are capable of generating clock signals with jitter performance as low as 0.3 ps (RMS) and high frequencies of up to 625 MHz.
 HiFlex clocks are also easily configured to provide multiple frequencies and output types.
-The HiFlex clock family is perfect for designs that require high performance clocking in networking, telecom, etc.
+The HiFlex clock family is perfect for designs that require high-performance clocking in networking, telecom, etc.

 HiFlex Clock Generators provide high frequency outputs with jitter performance as low as 0.4 ps (RMS).